The free whisky newsletters listed below each have the first page shown.

 Nose - Some smoke, toffee and figs

 Finish - Dry and smoky

-It's hard to believe that Highland Park have only been bottling their own whiskies since 1979, starting with this, the 12-year-old.
-Highland Park is Scotland’s most northerly distillery and is situated in the Orkney islands.
+It's hard to believe that Highland Park has only been bottling their own whiskies since 1979, starting with this, the 12-year-old.
+Highland Park is Scotland’s most northerly distillery and is situated in the Orkney Islands.

 I like this Whisky a lot and would put it in a similar tasting bracket

 to Isle of Jura's Superstition, it has smoke, but not “in your face

 smoke” like some of the Islay whiskies.
 In fact, I would say that it